jejacks0n/teaspoon/README.md

 ### Upgrading

 We made some changes to how configuration and loading works for version 0.8.0, which might cause some confusion.
-For this we're sorry, but it'll be better in the long run -- and hey, we didn't write a javascript test runner and then abandon it.
+For this we're sorry, but it'll be better in the long run -- and hey, on the up side, we didn't write a javascript test runner and then abandon it.

-1. move your teaspoon_env.rb to a backup file.
+1. backup your `spec/teaspoon_env.rb` file.
-2. run the install generator to get the new teaspoon_env.rb, and migrate your old settings into the new file.
+2. run the install generator to get the new `teaspoon_env.rb`.
+3. migrate your old settings into the new file, noting the changes that might exist.
-3. move all settings that you had in /initializers/teaspoon.rb into /spec/teaspoon_env.rb and delete the initializer.
+4. move all settings that you had in `config/initializers/teaspoon.rb` into `spec/teaspoon_env.rb` and delete the initializer.

 ## Usage